ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 {: #vs_orderinginstances-cluster-name}

 The cluster name must meet the following requirements:
-* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* Only alphanumeric characters are allowed.
-* The cluster name must start with a lowercase alphabetic character.
-* The cluster name must end with a lowercase alphabetic or numeric character.
-* The maximum length of the cluster name is 10 characters.
+* The maximum length of the cluster name is 128 characters.
-* The cluster name must be unique within your account.

 ## Licensing settings
 {: #vs_orderinginstances-licensing-settings}